Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

 Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced person in your field I think I’d make a perfect fit for this opportunity.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and knowledgeable [Your field] I am confident that I will be the perfect candidate to be considered for this job.

-Thank you for your consideration of my application.
-I am looking forward receiving your feedback.
+I thank you for considering my application.
+I am looking forward to getting in touch with you.

 Sincerely,